-In Year 7, students spend two nights at Cape Bridgewater near Portland.
-The camp activities include sand boarding, surfing, caving and bush walking along the Great Ocean Otway Walk.
+In Year 7, students participate in a 3-day camp.
+The camp provides numerous activities that support peer connection.
 Held in February as part of our extended Mercy transition program, this camp is a great introduction to life at Mercy for our Year 7 students.